tibovanheule/Javascript-game-scriptingtalen/README.md

 I have used my own server to test out the sricpts.
 The server has a content security policy in place, so the code a written with that restriction in mind.

-first there is a jquery class that handles all communication to the python scripts.
+There is a jquery class (script.js) that handles all communication to the python scripts.
-I use a second script to handle all clicks and to update the board. that script can be placed inline if you run it on a server without csp(otherwise it will block it)
+I use a second script to handle all clicks and to update the board. (clicks.js ) that script can be placed inline if you run it on a server without csp (otherwise it will block it)

-for the same reason, I color the dots with a class defined in a css file and not with an inline style="background-color:white;"
+## local sever

+we recommend to run just scripts in projects.

 ## file structure